 Early in Curtis’ performing career, he opened for acts such as Daryl Singletary and Johnny Rodriguez.
 A fellow 93Q staffer introduced Curtis “as a talented artist in the making” to a longtime friend and award-winning songwriter and publisher, Randy Boudreaux.
 Curtis and Boudreaux recorded a two-song demo, and just a few short years later, Music City became Curtis’ second home with sights focused and on target to launch his full-time career in the country music business.

 Introducing his influences as Reba, Randy Travis, Kenny Rogers, Garth Brooks and Clay Walker, to name a few, Curtis draws from these performers’ abilities to capture an audience—to bring music to life as a must-hear storyteller.
 He “delivers” with believable emotion and a charging energy to make a story unfold right before your ears.
 He travels the stage in each high-energy performance to offer something different than the night before.
-His 2016 summer show schedule included a number of performances on tour with Tanya Tucker.
+His 2016 & 2017 summer show schedule included a number of performances on tour with Tanya Tucker and he recently shared the stage with the country icon, Dolly Parton.
 While Curtis is devoted to his country music roots, his music caters to the new generation of contemporary country music fans and listeners who have a hankering for pop, jazz, and rock.

 Curtis recently recorded his third CD, with Kent Wells producing.
 The project, titled YOU MATTER, is both personal and loaded with “BAM!”.

-The 10-song CD features tracks (such as “Love You Down,” “Hate Me,” and “Simple’s Not Easy”) that touch on love, loneliness, fear, break-ups and beer.
-A “labor of love,” the compilation is a reflection of personal and artistic evolution and was created with purposeful intent to inspire.
+The 10-song CD features tracks (such as “Love You Down,” “Hate Me,” and “Simple’s Not Easy”) that touch on love, loneliness, fear, break-ups, and beer.
+A “labor of love,” the compilation is a reflection of personal and artistic evolution and was created with a purposeful intent to inspire.

 YOU MATTER delivers and hits all the right notes to take Curtis Braly and his listeners to new heights.